 - Be making satisfactory progress toward an advanced degree.

 Appointments adhere to the Graduate Assistant Appointment and Salary Guidelines as established by the Graduate School and the Coalition of Graduate Employee Collective Bargaining Agreement.
-Graduate assistants may be appointed on an academic term basis, an academic-year basis (nine months) or a full-year basis (12 months) at a minimum 0.3 FTE.
-The typical assistantship appointment in the Department is a 0.49 FTE, term based appointment at the minimum salary level stated above.
+Graduate assistants may be appointed on an academic term basis, an academic-year basis (nine months) or a full-year basis (12 months) at a minimum 0.4 FTE.
+The typical assistantship appointment in the Department is a 0.49 FTE, term based appointment.
 All graduate assistants are required to provide duties to OSU to justify their stipends as stated in their position descriptions.

 To learn more information about OSU Graduate Assistantships and how they compare with OSU Graduate Fellowships, review this chart.

 Graduate Research Assistantships (GRA)